 This is the README from the

-If added to an existing project via a funding cycle, NFTs can provide utility or incentive for contributors to participate in funding of a project.
+If included in a project's funding cycle, a 721 Delegate can provide utility or incentive for contributors to participate.

 Within one collection, NFTs can be minted within any number of pre-programmed tiers.

 - a price.

 - optionally, a number of voting units to associate with each unit within the tier, with onchain historical records.